-The Examining Committee, with the exception of the Ph.D.
-External Examiner, shall be appointed by the academic unit(s) in consultation with the CGPS Dean.
-For Master's Defences, the examination is chaired by the Head of the academic unit, or designate (usually Graduate Chair).
-For Ph.D.
-Defences, the examination is chaired by the CGPS Dean or the Dean's Designate.
-The Research Supervisor may not under any circumstances serve as the Chair of the Oral Examination.
+The Examining Committee, with the exception of the PhD External Examiner, shall be appointed by the academic unit(s) in consultation with the CGPS Dean.
+For Master's degree defences, the exam is chaired by the Head of the academic unit, or designate (usually Graduate Chair).
+For PhD Defences, the exam is chaired by the CGPS Dean or the Dean's Designate.
+The Research Supervisor may not under any circumstances serve as the Chair of the Oral Exam.

-In the Department of Veterinary Pathology, the student shall make a brief (30-40 minute) presentation followed by questions from the Examining Committee (in Veterinary Pathology usually composed of Graduate Advisory Committee), beginning with the External Examiner.
-Examination questions are limited to work done by the candidate for the thesis, to knowledge of matters directly related to it, and to peripheral knowledge of the subject matter.
+In the Department of Veterinary Pathology, the student shall make a brief (30-40 minute) presentation followed by questions from the Examining Committee.
+In the Department of Veterinary Pathology the examining committee is usually composed of the external examiner, members of the Advisory Committee and any other as deemed appropriate by the Advisory Committee.
+Exam questions are limited to work done by the candidate for the thesis, to knowledge of matters directly related to it, and to peripheral knowledge of the subject matter.

-At the conclusion of the examination, the candidate shall withdraw while the Examining Committee decides by majority vote whether the thesis as submitted and the candidate's oral defence meet the requirements for the degree.
-The decision will be one of the recommendations outlined in section 13.4 of the Procedures and Guidelines https://www.usask.ca/cgps/policy-and-procedure/defence.php and https://www.usask.ca/cgps/policy-and-procedure/defence.php and https://www.usask.ca/cgps/policy-and-procedure/defence.php and https://www.usask.ca/cgps/policy-and-procedure/defence.php and https://www.usask.ca/cgps/documents/pnp_m_phd.pdf.
-This documents contain detailed description of the oral examination.
+At the conclusion of the exam, the candidate shall withdraw while the Examining Committee decides by majority vote whether the thesis as submitted and the candidate's oral defence meet the requirements for the degree.
+The decision will be one of the recommendations outlined in section 13.4 of the Procedures and Guidelines https://cgps.usask.ca/policy-and-procedure/Academics/defence.php .
+This documents contain detailed description of the oral exam.

-The Committee's decision shall be reported to the Dean, CGPS Where the Examining Committee's decision is not unanimous, and the majority view shall prevail provided the External Examiner shares the majority view.
-If those voting in favor of the majority opinion do not include the External Examiner, the examination shall be adjourned and the person chairing the examination shall so inform the Dean, CGPS.
+The Committee's decision shall be reported to the Dean, CGPS, where the Examining Committee's decision is not unanimous, and the majority view shall prevail provided the External Examiner shares the majority view.
+If those voting in favor of the majority opinion do not include the External Examiner, the exam shall be adjourned and the person chairing the exam shall so inform the Dean, CGPS.
 The Dean then shall investigate the circumstances and decide upon an appropriate course of action.